vold-lu/validate-a-changelog/README.md

             "description": "v1.1 Ukrainian translation."
           }
         ],
-        "Changed": [
+        "Change": [
           {
-            "description": "Use frontmatter title \u0026 description in each language version template" },
+            "description": "Use frontmatter title & description in each language version template" },
           {
             "description": "Replace broken OpenGraph image with an appropriately-sized Keep a Changelog " },
           {
-            "description": "Fix OpenGraph title \u0026 description for all languages so the title and " }
+            "description": "Fix OpenGraph title & description for all languages so the title and " }
         ],
         "Removed": [